 It is our hope to take away the fear from approaching and dealing with an accident scene, while potentially making a huge difference to the injured person.

-The courses are run by Rodge Byrne and Nick Coward of B.I.K.E.R.S.
-Training, both qualified healthcare professionals and motorcycle enthusiasts, they are acutely aware of the daily risks bikers face on the road.
-In the last four years we have trained over 600 riders and motorists across Ireland and the UK.
+The courses are run by a team of highly qualified healthcare professionals and motorcycle enthusiasts, who are acutely aware of the daily risks bikers face on the road.
+In the last ten years we have trained nearly 1500 riders and motorists across Ireland and the UK.

 We are a commercial initiative but are delighted to be working in close partnership with the FBoS UK Ltd, the Police Service of Northern Ireland Bikesafe Team and The Irish Motorcyclists’ Association.